 After the first 60 schools were established in Jharkhand with an intent to scale to the neighboring States, Ekal leaders connected with the local village Panchayats to pitch the Ekal model and successfully expanded to the adjacent states of West Bengal and Odisha.

 Challenged by hundreds of local dialects, limited road access and vast distances between villages, the Ekal team persevered.
 To efficiently manage schools, villages were grouped in clusters of 30.
 Each cluster was managed by a volunteer who could travel between the villages and promote communication between the villages.
-This operational structure enabled teachers to learn from others in their cohort.
+This operational structure enabled teachers to learn from others in their cohort. -

-• 2000 - 2023 - Ekal expanded to 80,000 schools
+2000 - Present - Ekal has expanded its reach to 80,000+ schools

 As Ekal expanded, three functional teams were created.
 The first, led by the Poplis, was in charge of developing Ekal’s curriculum and tailoring it to local cultures and dialects.
 The second, led by Agarwal, worked to maintain a steady flow of funding.
 A third team, led by Shyamji, monitored school performance and facilitated the sharing of best practices between clusters.
 By 2000, within 10 years, the number of Ekal schools had grown from 60 to 5,000.